Marklogic-retired/marklogic-data-hub/README.md

 ## Contribute
 You do not need to download the code in the repository to use MarkLogic Data Hub.

-If you would like to plan to actively contribute changes to the Data Hub Framework.
+If you would like to plan to actively contribute changes to the Data Hub.

 If you really do want to contribute, see our [Contributing Guide](https://github.com/marklogic/marklogic-data-hub/blob/master/CONTRIBUTING.md) to get started.